masc-ucsc/livehd/docs/cleanup.md

 * Rename lconst to lops (livehd cell ops).
 Other implementations would be sops (static C++), vops (verilog),  and jops (javascript)
+* Rename TupAdd for Tup_add, TupGet for Tup_get, AttrSet for Attr_set, AttrGet for Attr_get

 ### Pyrope parser